0HugoHu/time-tracker-4-browser/README.md

-# Time Tracker for Browser
+# Web Time Tracker

 **Project forked from [time-tracker-4-browser](https://github.com/sheepzh/time-tracker-4-browser), and this repo maintains an individual feature branch.**

 ---
-Time Tracker is a browser extension to track the time you spent on all websites.
+Web Time Tracker is a browser extension to track the time you spent on all websites.
 It's built by rspack, TypeScript and Element-plus.
 And you can install it for Firefox, Chrome and Edge.

 ## Screenshots